cykod/Quintus-website/public/guide/sprites.md

 Regardless of the position, rotation or scale of the object, if you render it centered at 0,0 with it's width and height, the object will render on the screen correctly.

-One important note: Quintus assumes when you create a Sprite the center of the will be the x and y location specified and the sprite will rotate around this point.
+One important note: Quintus assumes when you create a Sprite the center of the sprite will be the x and y location specified and the sprite will rotate around this point.
 To this end it will calculate `cx` and `cy` properties based on the `w` and `h` properties in the `init` constructor.
 If you change an object's `w` or `h` after the fact, you'll also need to manually update the `cx` and `cy` properties if you want the sprite to continue to rotate around its center.

 To see this in action, imagine you wanted to create a "Square" sprite that renders a filled square of a certain color.
 You could create the sprite as follows: